 Thank you for your time!

 "This is a really interesting, not complex, straight forward honest real-world advice that we can all use.
 It can help any Salesperson, Business Person or Marketer achieve solid results.
-Jimmy has a style that is easy to follow and seems to speak directly to you with real world experience.
+James has a style that is easy to follow and seems to speak directly to you with real world experience.